 So why should you go through the hassle of ESG investing when you can easily earn high returns on other investments?
 The answer is simple.
 Statistics show that the ESG investment sector is continuously growing due to increased awareness about environmental and social issues.

-This means, if you’re a prudent investor, you won’t undermine its growth potential in the near future.
-If you’re an investor planning to stay in the game for the long run, diversifying your portfolio with ESG funds is an essential step for you.
+If you’re a prudent investor, you won’t undermine its growth potential shortly.
+If you’re an investor planning to stay in the game for the long run, diversifying your portfolio with ESG funds is an essential step.

-On the other hand, humans as a society are currently facing grave issues that might threaten our existence altogether.
-And, all of these issues need immediate intervention.
+On the other hand, humans face grave issues that might threaten our existence altogether.
+All of these issues need immediate intervention.

-That’s why, as investors, we need to encourage ESG funds and responsible investments to bring an evident change in environmental and social policies worldwide.
+That’s why, as investors, we must encourage ESG funds and responsible investments to bring an evident change in environmental and social policies worldwide.

 How to Choose the Right ESG Funds

-Now that you know what ESG funds are and why you need to invest in them as soon as possible, there’s one task that remains at hand.
-In the current year, the US SIF Foundation estimated more than 800 investment companies with ESG assets.
+Now that you know what ESG funds are and why you must invest in them as soon as possible, one task remains.
+The US SIF Foundation estimated that more than 800 investment companies have ESG assets in the current year.
+Taking ETFs and mutual funds into account, choosing the ideal option for yourself from the many available options is quite challenging.

 Pick Between Active or Passive Funds

-Depending on your investment goals, experience, and current tax situation, you’ll have to see whether you should go for active or passive ESG funds.
+Depending on your investment goals, experience, and current tax situation, you must decide whether to use active or passive ESG funds.

-While passive funds may seem like attractive options because of their low price range, there are many benefits of actively managed ESG funds.
+While passive funds may seem attractive because of their low price range, actively managed ESG funds offer many benefits.
 For starters, even though actively managed funds underperform their passive counterparts in the stock market, they are available in abundance.

-So if you’re looking for a reliable fund focused on sustainability and ESG with reputable names, you should go for actively managed funds.
+So, if you’re looking for a reliable fund focused on sustainability and ESG with reputable names, you should consider actively managed funds.

-However, if you’re a beginner and want to earn good revenue with a relatively small initial investment, passively managed funds are the ideal options for you.
+However, if you’re a beginner and want to earn good revenue with a relatively small initial investment, passively managed funds are the ideal option.

 Choose Your Area for Impact

-This is perhaps the most critical factor when it comes to choosing an ideal ESG fund.
-Conduct thorough research about your particular ESG fund’s sustainable impacts before diving in, along with checking the investment amounts and potential returns.
+This is perhaps the most critical factor in choosing an ideal ESG fund.
+Conduct thorough research about your particular ESG fund’s sustainable impacts before checking the investment amounts and potential returns.

-Let’s say you’re a person of color and want to promote equality and inclusion in workplaces.
+Let’s say you’re a person of color who wants to promote workplace equality and inclusion.
 In this case, you should go for funds that benefit companies that aim to achieve a similar goal.

-This way, not only will you earn good investment returns, but you’ll also sleep better at night knowing you’re doing your bit for the world you live in.
+This way, you will earn good investment returns and sleep better at night, knowing you’re doing your bit for the world you live in.

 Demand An Impact Report

 The one major flaw in ESG investing trends is that they are not yet standardized.
-This means that the level at which a company is deemed sustainable is different in every country and varies from organization to organization.
+This means that the level at which a company is deemed sustainable differs in every country and varies from organization to organization.

 That’s why the best way to know whether your investment is making a difference is by demanding an impact report whenever you add a new fund to your portfolio.